superfaceai/cli/README.md

 ## `superface execute PROVIDERNAME PROFILEID`

-This commands executes created integration.
+Run the created integration.
 Commands `prepare`, `new` and `map` must be run before this command.
-This command will execute integration usni Node and print result to stdout.
+This command will execute integration using Node.js (more runners coming soon)

 ```
 USAGE